alexbers/asmon/README.md

 The platform sends messages about recoveries and reminds you about unrecovered alerts at intervals.

-Scripts should begin with "check_".
+Scripts should be named `check_*.py`.
 If you modify a script, the platform will do its magic and automaticaly reload it.

 The platform exports its metrics in Prometheus format, so you can monitor the monitoring.